fastrgv/AdaVenture/README.md

 ------------------------------------------------------
 **GNU/Linux** => lcmp.sh:

-uses mostly dynamic linking, especially for the non-standard library GLFW, as well as other more common shared libraries that are delivered in this bundle under ./libs/gnu/.
+uses dynamic linking for some common shared libraries that are delivered in this bundle under ./libs/gnu/.
 These are used to build the [gnu/linux] executable, which should run in the presence of ./libs/gnu/, whether or not your system has those shared libraries installed.

 If the delivered linux binary does not run...

-* Manually install [community] Ada from adacore.com/download/.
+* Manually install GNU Ada.
 * Rerun the compile script lcmp.sh.